GenericMappingTools/gmt/doc_classic/rst/source/grdimage.rst

 .. _-D:

 **-D**\ [**r**]
-    Specifies that the grid supplied is an image file to be read via GDAL.
+    GMT will detect if any standard image format (Geotiff, TIFF, JPG, PNG, GIF, etc.) is given and will automatically handle reading those via GDAL.
+For very obscure image formats you may need to explicitly set **-D**, which specifies that the grid supplied is an image file to be read via GDAL.
 Obviously this option will work only with GMT versions built with GDAL support.
 The image can be indexed or true color (RGB) and can be an URL of a remotely located file.
-That is **-D** `http://www.somewhere.com/image.jpg <http://www.somewhere.com/image.jpg>`_
+That means `http://www.somewhere.com/image.jpg <http://www.somewhere.com/image.jpg>`_
     is a valid file syntax.
 Note, however, that to use it this way you must not be blocked by a proxy.
 If you are, chances are good that it